 - Automatic install of macOS updates will be disabled (except for critical updates).

 Adding the Blocker to Your Policies

-When you're ready to begin blocking a major OS upgrade, head over to the Policies page and select Software under the policy where you would like to block the upgrade.
+When you're ready to begin blocking a major OS upgrade, head over to the Catalog > Public Library.

-Don't forget to go to Deploy Changes to confirm the addition to your policy.
-And, that's it!
+Just Confirm the addition after clicking Add to Policy and that's it!
 You're ready to start blocking a major upgrade from Addigy.

 Removing the Blocker

-When a blocker is removed from a policy, it make take up to thirty minutes for the device to remove all the pieces of the blocker.
-To speed up the process, we recommend going to Policies -> Deploy Changes and selecting Deploy Now to force the policy to run immediately.
+When a blocker is removed from a policy, it may take up to thirty minutes for the device to remove all the pieces of the blocker.
+To speed up the process, we recommend going to the Policies page and selecting Deploy now from the menu under the Actions column to force the policy to run immediately.
 When the blocker is removed, any lingering settings applied to macOS updates will not be reverted.